nervosnetwork/rfcs/rfcs/0000-universal-asset-notation/0000-universal-asset-notation.md

 ## Motivation

 The interoperation between Nervos Network and other crypto or traditional economy networks brings new assets to Nervos Network.
 The boom of assets create difficulties for developers and users - for example, different assets on different networks may accidentally use the same name, or the same asset may arrive Nervos Network through different cross-chain bridges/routes and eventually appears as different mapping assets.
-A proper asset notation help incorporate assets origin from multiple networks into one network without causing any confusion, thus lowers the operational risk and facilitates deveoper and user experience.
+A proper asset notation helps incorporate assets origin from multiple networks into one network without causing any confusion, thus lowers the operational risk and facilitates developer and user experience.

 ## Definition